LiteraturePro/Cartoonize/README.md

 > Convert images and videos into a cartoon!

-The webapp is deployed here - https://cartoonize.zeet.app/cartoonize
+The webapp is deployed Zeet.co here - https://cartoonize.zeet.app/cartoonize
+The webapp is deployed Heroku here - https://cartoonize-hk.herokuapp.com/
 ---

 ## Contents